feluelle/feluelle.github.io/about.md

 ### Technical

-- [x] Contribute to an Open Source Project
+- ✔️ Contribute to an Open Source Project
-- [x] Join the Apache Software Foundation
+- ✔️ Join the Apache Software Foundation
-- [x] Become a Committer of the Apache Airflow Project
+- ✔️ Become a Committer of the Apache Airflow Project
-- [] Publish my first blog post
+- ❌ Publish my first blog post
 - ...

 ### Hiking

-- [x] Go hiking by myself
+- ✔️ Go hiking by myself
-- [] Hike the "Via de la Plata"
+- ❌ Hike the "Via de la Plata"
-- [] Hike in Iceland
+- ❌ Hike in Iceland
 - ...

 ### Other